7emantik/test-project/README.md

 ## Code and Resources Used
 * Python Version: 3.9.5
-* Packages: pandas, numpy, sklearn, matplotlib, pickle
+* Packages: pandas, numpy, sklearn, matplotlib

 ## Data Preprocessing
 The samples are presented in the form of .tsv files with three columns: